EDCD/EDMarketConnector/README.md

 Statistics
 --------
 Choose the "Statistics" item from the menu to view your Cmdrs's statistics.
-The statistics shown are largely the same as those available ftrom the right-hand panel in-game, plus a few additions.
+The statistics shown are largely the same as those available from the right-hand panel in-game, plus a few additions.

 Uninstall
 --------